weishuyin/analemma/README.md

 This python code can show you how to take photos of analemma.
 How to place your DSLR, where and when to take shot.

-The green point means where is Sun at the datetime you inputted.
+The green point means the location of the Sun based on the date&time you input.
 Sun runs from the red point to the blue point.

-In this code, datetime is UTC time.
-Latitude is positive for North, longitude is positive for East.
+In this code, date&time is in UTC format.
+Latitude is positive for the Northern Hemisphere, longitude is positive for the Eastern Hemisphere.
 Camera's orientation is same as android's orientation defined in /hardware/libhardware/include/hardware/sensors.h:
 ```
 /**
  * Definition of the axis